Cameras & Optics Design Walk-Through including a Camera Calculator and Optical Systems.

 Start by Determining the Required Camera Angle of View

 The first step of a camera project is to determine the Angle of View (AoV) which you would like the camera to provide.
 The AoV is the same as Field of View, however, we use AoV to help clarify early stage communication.
-This allows you to separate your Scene requirement from the functional performance of a Lens and Sensor combination.
-This AoV calculation is the first step to defining the globally optimal camera system architecture.
+This allows you to separate your scene requirement from the functional performance of a lens and sensor combination.

 A few initial questions which should be answered are: